mezpahlan/mezpahlan.github.io/content/blog/2010/01/30/what-film-scanner/index.md

 <!--more-->

-This technology is not new but I am a bit dissapointed to hear that the Linux support isn't the same as Mac/ Windows support.
+This technology is not new but I am a bit disappointed to hear that the Linux support isn't the same as Mac/ Windows support.

 But a quick fly through the internet and its forums reveals that EPSON might have the best support under Linux.

 Anyways: I'm going to get one and see.
 I need to scan my 35mm and 120 film negatives because going to a shop is too expensive now.
 I don't want to purchase a flatbed scanner because I have no need to scan documents.
 Just film.